MichaelGreenNZ/MG_MA3_StartShow/README.md

 * Compact Position Picker, with Go Button to all move at once.
 (Updated Position Preset Macro, to Include Low/Mid/High Positions.
 * Compact Gobo Picker (same page as Positions), with Go Button for Zoom, Focus, Gobo, Animation and Iris Small.
 * Color Picker Presets, Find a Color combination you want and save it to a recallable Preset.
+Create your Color look, and then tap the 'Store Color Preset' button, next tap on one of the 20 Color Preset Buttons on the Layout View then name it.
 * Advanced Position Phaser Engine!
 Two Seperate Phaser Faders, you can Select Which Groups you want to have in the Faders with: Phaser Form, Groups, Blocks, Wings, Phase and Selection Shuffle.
 * Advanced Color and Dimmer Phaser Engine!
 Select which groups you want to have in the Phaser Fader with: Form, XGroups, XBlocks, XWings, Phase and Selection Shuffle.